 What I learnt about managing multiple changes came from finance

-The concept of managing a set of projects of initiatives may be new in the area of change management, it is commonplace for a lot of large financial services firms in the project management arena.
-The idea is that across a large number of projects, these are then divided into a few portfolios in order to better manage the outcomes within each portfolio, versus a scattered, project by project approach.
+The concept of managing a set of projects or initiatives may be new in the area of change management, but it is commonplace for many large financial services firms in the project management arena.
+The idea is that across a large number of projects, these are then divided into a few portfolios to better manage the outcomes within each portfolio, versus a scattered, project-by-project approach.

 Where did the concept of portfolio management come from?
-And how do we best apply this within a change management context when there are multiple changes going on at any one time?
+And how do we best apply this within a change management context when multiple changes are going on at any one time?

-Portfolio in Finance refers to a combination of financial assets such as stocks, bonds and cash.
-The goal of managing a portfolio is to get the best outcome according the risk tolerance, time frame and investment objectives.
+In finance, a portfolio refers to a combination of financial assets such as stocks, bonds, and cash.
+The goal of managing a portfolio is to get the best outcome according to risk tolerance, time frame, and investment objectives.

-• Like finance investments, initiatives also have different priorities and risk exposures.
-Those that are higher priority and have higher risk exposures need greater focus than those that are lower priority and less risk exposures.
-Therefore, clear prioritisation is critical to ensure clarity of focus
+Like finance investments, initiatives also have different priorities and risk exposures.
+Those that are higher priority and have higher risk exposures need greater focus than those that are lower priority and have less risk exposure.
+Therefore, clear prioritization is critical to ensure clarity of focus.

-• The timing of initiatives is also a notable comparison.
-Some initiatives take a long time to implement and embed, and require significant continued sustainability to execute on.
-Other initiatives may be much faster to implement to reap the benefits.
-From a change management perspective, focusing on the people requirement as a result of the speed of implementation is key.
-A project for the long-haul requires continuous updates and engagement, versus something that is more intense and quick in roll out
+The timing of initiatives is also a notable comparison.
+Some initiatives take a long time to implement and embed, requiring significant continued sustainability to execute.
+Other initiatives may be much faster to implement, reaping the benefits sooner.
+From a change management perspective, focusing on the people’s requirements as a result of the speed of implementation is key.
+A project for the long haul requires continuous updates and engagement, versus something more intense and quick in roll-out.

 So what can we learn from financial portfolio management approach?

-• How is the change embedment tracking?
-This can be measured in terms of change readiness or in terms of more project-specific measures such as specific behaviours or any efficiencies or savings targeted
+How is the change embedment tracking?
+This can be measured in terms of change readiness or in terms of more project-specific measures such as specific behaviors or any efficiencies or savings targeted.

-• Speed of implementation is also key to measure.
-Is there a clear sense of the speed in which different projects within the portfolio are operating at?
+Speed of implementation is also key to measure.
+Is there a clear sense of the speed at which different projects within the portfolio are operating?
 What are the short and sharp ones versus the long and arduous projects?

-A finance portfolio manager spends his/her time on understanding the performance and risks or each investment and the overall portfolio.
-In the same way, in order to understand how the overall change portfolio is performing it is key to review the whole group of initiatives regularly.
+A finance portfolio manager spends his/her time understanding the performance and risks of each investment and the overall portfolio.
+In the same way, to understand how the overall change portfolio is performing, it is key to review the whole group of initiatives regularly.

-There are routines that can be designed into business-as-usual activities.
+Some routines can be designed into business-as-usual activities.
 For example, as a part of regular business planning sessions, one aspect could be to review the performance of the change portfolio metrics and reports.
-This would involve various stakeholders in the planning process, thereby focusing their attention of managing change and giving them accountability in this regard.
+This would involve various stakeholders in the planning process, thereby focusing their attention on managing change and giving them accountability in this regard.

 To read more about change portfolio management read our article The Ultimate Guide to Change Portfolio Management.